-What is Azure Active Directory recommendations?
+What are Azure Active Directory recommendations?

 Keeping track of all the settings and resources in your tenant can be overwhelming.
 The Azure Active Directory (Azure AD) recommendations feature helps monitor the status of your tenant so you don't have to.
-Azure AD recommendations helps ensure your tenant is in a secure and healthy state while also helping you maximize the value of the features available in Azure AD.
+The Azure AD recommendations feature helps ensure your tenant is in a secure and healthy state while also helping you maximize the value of the features available in Azure AD.